Understanding and Preventing Medical Insurance Fraud

 A s more elderly citizens choose to invest in medical insurance for peace of mind during their golden years, it is important for them to be aware of the increasing threat of medical insurance fraud.
-Whether it is a fake claim, a
+Whether it is a fake claim, a dishonest agent, or simple paperwork error, fraud may lead to a denied claim, cancelled policy, or loss of money.

 Medical insurance fraud occurs when someone provides false or misleading information to deceive vulnerable people, such as senior citizens looking for the best amongst several insurance policies.